THIS POST CONTAINS AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 But there are a few more things to note:

-- this recipe creates 4 substantial desserts – it can be made in a 6-inch cake tin to serve 5-6 smaller portions if large sweets are not your thing
+- this recipe creates 4 substantial individual baked Alaska desserts.
+It can be made in a 6-inch cake tin to serve 5-6 smaller portions if large sweets are not your thing

 - there will most likely be meringue to spare.
 In this case, more is most definitely better than less.
 Running out on the final dessert is not a sensible option.
 Bake any leftover meringue afterwards